getbucket/bucket/README.md

 # bucket
-The project has not been released, only the [wiki](https://github.com/getbucket/bucket/wiki) is open
+We are planning for external release.
+But it will take some time, The [wiki](https://github.com/getbucket/bucket/wiki) is now ready.